Shower Remodeling on Vista, Curtis / Targee, the Eastern Bench & the Lower Bench

 Demolition (Week 3–4)

 Tub or existing shower removal.
+Asbestos abatement when pre-screen returned positive (by licensed contractor under DEQ containment).
 Tile and substrate removal.
-Subfloor inspection and repair if needed.
+EPA RRP-certified containment throughout.
+Subfloor inspection and repair when needed.

-Drain location adjustment, supply line modifications, new shower valve set, anti-scald thermostatic mixing valve.
+Drain location adjustment, supply line modifications, new anti-scald thermostatic shower valve set.
+Joist depression and reinforcement on curbless scope.
 City of Boise plumbing rough-in inspection.

 Cement board on shower walls.
-Schluter Kerdi membrane install across all wet areas.
+Schluter Kerdi membrane install across all wet areas (walls, floor, niche, bench if applicable).
 Pre-slope mortar bed.
 Curb construction if curbed design.
+Curbless slope verification with water test before tile.

 Tile install (Weeks 5–7)

 Wall tile install with thin grout joints.
 Floor tile install on properly sloped substrate.
-Grout install.
-Sealer application.
+Mosaic shower-floor work where applicable.
+Grout install per Schluter spec.
+Sealer application after grout cure.

 Glass enclosure, fixtures, final inspection (Weeks 7–9)